Inna Palacios: Club

-By 2022, Palacios has been with Kaya F.C., helping the club win the SingaCup in Singapore.
+By 2022, Palacios has been with Kaya-Iloilo, helping the club win the SingaCup in Singapore.

 International

 In 2007, at age 13, Palacios was called up to play for the Philippine under-16 national team.
 She was later called up to join the senior national team as part of the reserves that played in an friendly tournament in Hong Kong and also participated at the 2012 AFF Women's Championship.
 She also played for the under-19 national team at the 2013 AFC U-19 Women's Championship qualification.

 Palacios is a consistent member of the senior national team.
 She helped the Philippines qualify for the 2019 AFC Asian Cup which included a crucial 1–1 draw with Bahrain but did not feature any match in the continental tournament itself due to Rabah Benlarbi, who was hired to lead the national team for just the tournament, preferred to field a newcomer instead.
 She played again for the national team in the 2020 Summer Olympics Asian qualifiers where the Philippines managed to progress from the first round.